sterzuccio/form-builder-vue3/README.md

 npm run lint
 ```

+## Testing

+For detailed instructions on how to test the application locally, please see the [Testing Guide](./TESTING.md).

 ## Publishing

 For instructions on how to push this project to GitHub and publish it to npm, please see the [Publishing Guide](./PUBLISHING.md).

+## Security

+For information about security updates and how to handle vulnerabilities, please see the [Security Guide](./SECURITY.md).

 ## License